top of page

 Final Committee Review

-The committee will review all qualified applications.
+The committee will review all applications and home visits from Phase 2.
 Using a comparative points system a partner family will be selected.
 Applicants might be asked to create a household budget.

 6.